davidjosipovic/jump-idle-walk-classifier/README.md

-# Klasifikacija stanja likova u videoigrama (Video Game Character State Classification)
+# Video Game Character State Classification

 This is a machine learning project focused on classifying video game character states using computer vision and deep learning techniques.